-6 The AGU Guidelines
+7 Science Reviewing: The AGU Guidelines

-The following pages are taken from the instructions to reviewers for GRL.
-We will use them as a rubric for our class, with the following adapations:
+The following pages are taken from the instructions to reviewers for Geophysical Research Letters.
+They are a useful guideline for reviewing the scientific writing for our class, with the following adaptations:

 - Interpret descriptions of scientific merit in the classroom context: e.g., 'important new science at the forefront of an AGU discipline' corresponds to 'important new science at the forefront of what we are learning in class' or 'would convey or exemplify an important topic to a student in this or a similar class' - Interpret descriptions of publication quality in the proceedings volume context: e.g., 'if a submitted manuscript meets GRL standards' equates to 'if a submitted manuscript meets the standards of our proceedings'. - Presentation categories can be used directly